 According to Pilate’s writings, Jesus looked very different from his disciples: It was just what I expected to see, so significant was the difference between him and his listeners.
-His golden hair and beard gave him a heavenly appearance, and he looked to be about 30 years old.
-I have never seen such a serene and sweet look, such a striking contrast between Him and His followers, with their black beards and dark faces.
+His golden hair and beard gave him a heavenly appearance, and he looked about 30 years old.
+I have never seen such a serene and sweet look, a striking contrast between Him and His followers, with their black beards and dark faces.

-They may have had a particular curiosity and admiration for Him and considered Him, without seeing Him as a great Jewish teacher.
+They may have had a particular curiosity and admiration for Him and considered Him without seeing Him as a great Jewish teacher.
 To Pilate, Jesus was not a dangerous agitator.
 With his approval, the guard led by a tribune did not have to intervene when He was arrested.

 Did Pilate want to crucify Jesus?

 He also said that: when I arrived and entered the courtroom.
 I found Naulius, who told me the words he had heard from Jesus at Sloan.
-He said, “I have never read in books or the works of philosophers.
+He said, “I have never read books or the works of philosophers.
 Anything like the preaching of Jesus.
 One of the rebellious Jews, of whom there are so many in Jerusalem.
 I asked him if he was about to give tribute to Caesar.
 And Jesus replied, ‘Give to Caesar what is due to Caesar, and God what is due to God.’
 Because of his wisdom, I allowed the Nazarene to go free.
 For it was in my power to arrest him and send him to the Praetorium.
 But this would have been against the justice that has always characterized the Romans.